sendwithus/competencies/Competencies/Competency-Community-Outreach.md

 Work on community projects, meetups, events.

-Connect community leaders and organizations with SWUbies interseted in volunteering.
+Connect community leaders and organizations with SWUbies interested in volunteering.